-- i) Variable remuneration of the CEO: a provision was recorded for a qualitative assessment of 20%.
-The Board of Directors set the qualitative assessment of the CEO's performance at 25%. - ii) In relation to the Medium-Term Incentive Plan for the period 2018/2020 (see section A.10 above), the Company has allocated a number of Restricted Stock Units to each beneficiary and has specified certain objectives (other than the share price) which must be met in order for them to receive the incentive and which will serve as a reference in determining the number of shares, if any, to be delivered at year-end.
+• In relation to the Medium-Term Incentive Plan for the period 2018/2020 (see section A.10 above), the Company has allocated a number of Restricted Stock Units to each beneficiary and has specified certain objectives (other than the share price) which must be met in order for them to receive the incentive and which will serve as a reference in determining the number of shares, if any, to be delivered at year-end.
 A total of 2,200,000 Restricted Stock Units have been allocated to the CEO.
-The possibility of the plan beneficiaries' receiving shares of the Company is conditional upon certain conditions being met during the reference period, so no right has been granted to receive any amount whatsoever on this account in 2018, notwithstanding any provision expenses recorded in the income statement. - iii) Reversal of insurance: an amount of \in 9,000 was recorded in the accounts, while the abovementioned overall remuneration includes an amount of \in 11,000, as a result of regularisations of premiums due to changes in the Group's workforce over the course of the previous year.
+The possibility that the plan beneficiaries will receive shares in the Company is conditional on the fulfillment of certain conditions during the reference period, so no right has arisen to receive any amount for this item in fiscal year 2019, notwithstanding any amount that may have been recorded as expense on the statement of income.

-Finally, the overall remuneration of the Board of Directors includes the remuneration of Mr. John Paton until his resignation as director in April 2018.
+ii) Finally, the overall remuneration of the Board of Directors includes the remuneration of Mr Waleed Ahmad Ibrahim Alsa'di and Mr. José Francisco Gil Díaz until their ceases as directors in June and July 2019, respectively.

-The remuneration shown in the above table therefore coincides with that stated in the directors' remuneration report, to which we refer for further explanations.
+iii) The remuneration shown in the above table therefore coincides with that stated in the directors' remuneration report, to which we refer for further explanations.